cgarren/spotifydata/README.md

 * Make numbers in chart easier to read and understand
 * ~~Add a 30 sec preview to track data page using preview_url field~~
 * ~~Add album art~~
-* Generally make the page more appealing
+* Generally make the page more appealing-Maybe put in moving/stationary emotes for categories with cards (dancing, happy, speech, loudness) -Maybe toggle between stats view and visually appealing emote view?
 * Add to queue button for song
 * Lyrics on page/link to them (Musixmatch api integration?
 Possibly a widget?
 Genius lyrics/facts about the song?)
 * Move from artist genres to album genres for more precision-NOT FEASABLE RIGHT NOW